TimHanneman/MLaudio/README.md

 8) Restructure code so preferences are contained in an object, separate classes into different files.
    (The code is a bit messy)
 9) Verify/Test avalible audio setting options, particularly dtype when using sd
+10) Anchor UI elements to window for resizing.
+Verify size of rendered wav forms to fit window.